-Before spending potentially huge amounts of money on nutritional supplements have a consultation with your doctor or a Perci Dietitian.
-We are able to look at your diet, with any restrictions you may have, your likes and dislikes, and advise you on the best way to add the right vitamins and minerals to support your individual recovery after treatment.
+Before spending potentially huge amounts of money on nutritional supplements, have a consultation with your doctor or a Perci Dietitian.
+We are able to look at your diet as a whole – including any restrictions you may have, your likes and your dislikes.
+We will advise you on the best way to add the right vitamins and minerals to support your individual recovery after cancer treatment.

 By Nevo Burrell, image and hair advisor.